Skip to main content

 We need the same thinking at 3,000 feet.

-But on the cruise legs?
+But once you're established in cruise at altitude?
 That's where the math works.
-Your student isn't learning anything faster at 122 knots versus 105 knots on a 50-mile cross-country leg.
-The extra speed costs you $15–25 more per hour in fuel and engine wear, and the time saved is measured in minutes.
+Nobody is learning anything faster at 122 knots versus 105 knots on a 50-mile cross-country leg.
+The extra 17 knots saves you about 5 minutes and costs you $15–25 in extra fuel and engine heat.

 Let's Run the Numbers